dejonghe/s3supersync/README.md

                         Number of processes to use.
   -t TABLE_NAME, --table_name TABLE_NAME
                         DynamoDB table name too use.
+  -s {default,fast}, --speed {default,fast}
+                        Hash speed option.
+Warning: fast hash may result in colisions and data coruption.
+Automatically adds speed type to table name because the attributes differ.
 ```

+# Fast Hash Warning
+I've implemented what looks like a faster hashing algorithm for when the hashing is a bottle neck.
+This hash is xxhash and is not a cryptographic hash and therefore more prone to colisions. *Also* when using fast hash there is only one hashing algorithm used which further increases the likelyhood of colisions.
+When using this option it is highly advised to use a separate table_name per item uploaded.

 ## ToDo
 1. File locking for writes